 Pathways Education has the highest concern for the safety and wellbeing of the whole school community, and we work hard to ensure that our ethos and environment supports student learning and success.
 We are committed to valuing inclusion and equality of opportunity.
-We aim to create and promote an environment in which young people, parents/carers and staff are treated fairly and with respect, and feel able to contribute to the best of their abilities.
-We seek to avoid exclusions.
-They take place only for the most serious incidents that lead us to conclude that our school is not able to meet the learners needs or is the inappropriate environment.
+We aim to create and promote an environment in which young people, parents/carers and staff are treated fairly, with respect and feel able to contribute to the best of their abilities.
+We seek to avoid exclusions however where a serious incident occurs the school must be able to exclude students when necessary, and as a last resort.